gwcbi/HPC/commandline.md

 There are hundreds of different commands you can use to perform a variety of different functions (hold ESC and press the "y" key for a complete list), but here are a few of the most useful.
 By typing "man" before the name of each command, you can get information about how to use them.

 `cd`
 Executed by itself will bring you to your home directory, while adding a path after cd will bring you to that directory.
+A directory is basically a folder that holds your files or other directories.

 `cd ..`
 Changes directory to one-up the directory hierarchy